microsoft/verisol/INSTALL.md

 # Install VeriSol

  > We use "\\" to denote path separators for Windows.
 Substitute theseparator "/" for Linux/OSX in instructions below.

 - Install **.NET Core** (version **2.2**) for Windows/Linux/OSX from [here](https://dotnet.microsoft.com/download/dotnet-core/2.2#sdk-2.2.106)

-The following are dynamically installed at VeriSol runtime (the first time only) [Solidity compiler](https://github.com/ethereum/solidity/releases/tag/v0.5.10), [Z3 theorem prover](https://github.com/Z3Prover/z3/releases), [Corral](https://github.com/boogie-org/corral) and [Boogie](https://github.com/boogie-org/boogie) verifiers, the latter two are installed as dotnet cli tools.
+The following are dynamically installed at VeriSol runtime (the first time only) [Solidity compiler](https://github.com/ethereum/solidity/releases/tag/v0.5.10) (for Windows and Linux only), [Z3 theorem prover](https://github.com/Z3Prover/z3/releases), [Corral](https://github.com/boogie-org/corral) and [Boogie](https://github.com/boogie-org/boogie) verifiers, the latter two are installed as dotnet cli tools.

 Follow either **Nuget** package installation directly, or after building the **sources**.